rohe/satosa-idpy/README.md

 # satosa-idpyop
+OpenID Provider or OAuth2 Authorization Server able to be a member of an OpenID federation.
-OpenID Connect Provider as a front-end to SATOSA
+Implemented as a frontend to SATOSA.